 Auto-enrolment, which was introduced in stages since 2012 doesn’t apply for one-man bands, which is why so many are falling through the net.
 According to The Pensions Regulator, “if a director does not have an employment contract, they are not considered a member of staff and do not need to be assessed for automatic enrolment.”

-Deductible Business Expense
+Pensions as a Deductible Business Expense

 Pension contributions are a completely legal, tax-efficient way of managing your company’s finances.
 If you’re a business owner your company can make contributions to your pension as a deductible business expense.
 According to Sarah Saunders, a tax manager at tax consultants RSM “The rules on the level of contributions are complex but basically, you can invest the lower of your taxable profits or earned income, up to a maximum of between £10,000 to £40,000 depending on your total income.
 Contributions are made net of basic rate tax, and if the person is a higher rate taxpayer the higher rate relief is obtained through their self-assessment calculation.”